 Never agree that you owe money or agree to payment terms over the phone.
 Request a debt verification letter and handle all future correspondence via mail so you have records of everything.

 Your goal is to protect your financial future.
 Their goal is to collect a debt they say you owe.
-Make sure all of your bases are covered.
+Make sure you cover all of your bases.

 The best thing you can do when you’re having financial problems is be prepared for collection calls.
 Many companies will allow your account to go 30 to 60 days past due; longer than that and they will likely turn your account over to their collections department.